 The Clinical Translational Research Award supports studies that will move promising, wellfounded preclinical and/or clinical research findings closer to clinical application, including diagnosis, prognosis, or treatment of TSC.
 Projects supported by this award mechanism may include studies moving from preclinical to clinical research and/or the reverse, analyzing human anatomical substances and/or data associated with clinical trials (such as correlative studies).
 Studies advancing clinical trial readiness through development of biomarkers, clinical endpoints, and validation of PK/PD are of particular interest to the FY20 TSCRP.
 In addition, pilot clinical trials, including behavioral interventions, are encouraged.

 Areas of Interest

-The mission of the FY19 TSCRP is to fund exploratory, pioneering, and transformative science that promotes discoveries in TSC, from mechanistic insights to clinical application, by supporting new ideas and investigators for the benefit of Service members, their beneficiaries, and the American public.
-Within this context, the FY19 TSCRP encourages applications that specifically address the critical needs of the TSC community in one or more of the following Focus Areas:
+The mission of the FY20 TSCRP is to fund exploratory, pioneering, and transformative science that promotes discoveries in TSC, from mechanistic insights to clinical application across the lifespan, by supporting new ideas and investigators for the benefit of Service members, their beneficiaries, and the American public.
+Within this context, the FY20 TSCRP encourages applications in mechanistic and patient-centered studies that focus on one of the following Focus Areas:

 - Eradicating tumors associated with TSC and TSC-associated lymphangioleiomyomatosis (LAM), including gaining a deeper mechanistic understanding of TSC signaling pathways

-- Understanding the features of TSC-Associated Neuropsychiatric Disorders (TAND) and reducing their impact through pharmacological or nonpharmacological interventions
+- Understanding the features of TSC-Associated Neuropsychiatric Disorders (TAND) and reducing their impact, including pharmacological and behavioral interventions

-- Advancing clinical trial readiness through development of biomarkers and clinical outcome measures, patient selection and sample size determination, pharmacokinetic/pharmacodynamics (PK/PD) studies, and enhanced trial design
+- Advancing clinical trial readiness and optimizing clinical care through development of biomarkers and clinical outcome measures, patient selection and sample size determination, pharmacokinetic/pharmacodynamics (PK/PD) studies, and enhanced trial design

 Independent investigators at or above the level of Assistant Professor (or equivalent) are eligible to be named as a PI on applications.
 An eligible PI, regardless of ethnicity, nationality, or citizenship status, must be employed by, or affiliated with, an eligible organization.
 The CDMRP encourages all PIs to participate in a digital identifier initiative through Open Researcher and Contributor ID, Inc. (ORCID).
 Registration for a unique ORCID identifier can be done online at https://orcid.org/.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 TSCRP Clinical Translational Research Award will not exceed $600,000.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 TSCRP Clinical Translational Research Award will not exceed $600,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.